sf-wdi-22-23/modules-22/w06-ruby-on-rails/d3-dawn-oop/prereading.md

 ### Inheritance and Class Variables

 Class variables in Ruby don't interact with inheritance in the way many people would expect.
-All subclasses share the same class variable, so changing a class variable within a subclass changes the class variable for the base class and all other subclasses.
-This can be good when, for instance, we want to update the total `Car` count whenever a new `Pickup` is created.
-However, `Pickup`'s `@@count` will always be equal to the total `Car` count.
+All subclasses share the same class variable.
+This means changing a class variable from the perspective of a subclass actually changes that variable everywhere -- in the base class and all other subclasses!
+This is partially what we expect.
+We want to update the total `Car` count whenever a new `Pickup` is created.
+However, `Pickup`'s `@@count` will always be equal to the total `Car` count, too, so creating *any* car will increase the count of pickup trucks!

 This connection can cause lots of issues if it's not intended.
 For example, a `Vehicle` class might have an `@@num_wheels` variable that stores a "default" number of wheels for a vehicle, say 4.
-If `Boat` is later created as a subclass of `Vehicle`, and `Boat`'s `@@num_wheels` is set to 0, then all vehicles will now have their number of wheels set to 0, even `Motorcylces`, `Cars`, `EighteenWheelers` and any other instances of `Vehicle` subclasses.
+If `Boat` is later created as a subclass of `Vehicle`, and `Boat`'s `@@num_wheels` is set to 0, then all vehicles will now have their number of wheels set to 0, even instances of other subclasses like `Motorcylce`, `Plane`, or `EighteenWheeler`.

 A better pattern that fits this scenario uses "class instance variables".
-For the "class instance variable pattern", we create an instance variable for the shared data within the parent class itself (outside of a method definition).
-Then, we create a class getter method using within the parent class to access the class instance variable.
+For the "class instance variable pattern", we create an *instance* variable within the parent class itself (outside of a method definition).
+Then, we create a getter method within the parent class to access the class instance variable, but we set that method up as a *class method* with `self`.
 Finally, we create a new version of the class instance variable for each subclass.
 The data is no longer shared among multiple classes when we use this pattern.
 Let's see an example.

 ```ruby
 class Vehicle